sharma-bharat/sharma-bharat.github.io/publications.md

 Journal of Geophysical Research - Biogeosciences.
 _Manuscript in Review_

+**Sharma, Bharat**, Jitendra Kumar, Auroop R. Ganguly, and Forrest M. Hoffman.
+Increased Occurrence of Climate-Induced Extremes in Biomass Productivity in the 21st Century.
+_Manuscript in Preparation_

-**Sharma, Bharat**, Jitendra Kumar, Auroop R. Ganguly, and Forrest M. Hoffman, "Increased Occurrence of Climate-Induced Extremes in Biomass Productivity in the 21st Century". _Manuscript in Preparation_
+**Sharma, Bharat**, Jitendra Kumar, Nate Collier, Auroop R. Ganguly, and Forrest M. Hoffman.

-**Sharma, Bharat**, Jitendra Kumar, Nate Collier, Auroop R. Ganguly, and Forrest M. Hoffman, "Investigating Variability in the Intensity, Direction, and Spatial Distribution of Carbon Cycle Extremes and Attribution to Climate Drivers Using Observations and CMIP6 Earth System Models." _Manuscript in Preparation_
+Investigating Variability in the Intensity, Direction, and Spatial Distribution of Carbon Cycle Extremes and Attribution to Climate Drivers Using Observations and CMIP6 Earth System Models.
+_Manuscript in Preparation_

 ## Dissertation